behringer24/ServiceClient/README.md

 ServiceRequest
 ==============

-Simple web service request class for Android/Java.
+Java/Android class for easy web service requests.
 Response can be plain text or JSON.
-Uses HttpUrlConnection object
+Uses HttpUrlConnection